sunshot/LeetCode/278. First Bad Version/Readme.md

 https://leetcode.com/problems/first-bad-version/solution/

 If you are setting mid = (left + right) /2,  you have to be very careful.
 Unless you are using a language that does not overflow such as Python, (left + right) /2 could overflow.
 One way to fix this is to use left + (right - left)/2 instead.

+Solution2.
+Binary Search but do no use recursion.
+Runtime: 24 ms, faster than 94.29% of Python3 online submissions for First Bad Version.